-The themes of ethical and sustainable business practice are addressed throughout the curriculum, in particular BUSM2039 Business Sustainability.
+The themes of ethical and sustainable business practice are addressed throughout the curriculum and in particular in BUSM2019 Business Ethics and BUSM2039 Business Sustainability.
 Students are encouraged to evaluate their own courses of action in relation to organisational ethical dilemmas and to consider the implications of ecological changes for business and communities, now and in the future, and responses to these changes.
 The use of the VLE to provide learning materials and student support promotes the paperless/low carbon learning processes, as do online submission and marking of assignments.

 Course design (for example the development of 30 credit modules) takes into account the principles of inclusivity: the types of learner, their prior experience and expectations and how they learn and will be supported to learn effectively.
-A range of teaching methods are adopted to ensure the curriculum enhances the learning of all students.
-This includes lectures, seminars, and presentations.
-The UK Quality Code for Higher Education: Chapter B4: Enabling Student Development and Achievement and the UW Strategy for Embedding Inclusive Practice in Learning, Teaching and Assessment have been used as reference points to ensure an appropriately responsive curriculum.
+The QAA Code of Practice Section 3: Disabled Students - February 2010 and the UW Strategy for Embedding Inclusive Practice in Learning, Teaching and Assessment have been used as reference points to ensure an appropriately responsive curriculum.
 The needs of all learners are incorporated in learning and teaching activities, learning materials are adapted where necessary and reasonably possible and effective legible feedback is provided on assessments.
 WBS has a Diversity Co-ordinator who acts as a link between students with particular needs within the School and the Dyslexia and Disability Service to ensure that students are adequately supported in their learning and assessments.